anyboxhq/everything-okjson/integrations/Raycast/README.md

 Valid URL needs to be presented in your Pasteboard.
 Please also notice that it uses a `GET` method to download content.
 Make sure the API server does not require any kind of authorization and repsonds with valid JSON string.

+3. `okjson-curl.sh`

+This script command lets you open OK JSON and run cURL command from your pasteboard.

 ## Usuage
 1. Open Preferences in Raycast and select "extensions" tab.
 2. Select "Script Commands" and Click "Add Directories" if you have not added a directory.